 In the third quarter (July-September), results declined significantly on the resurgence of COVID-19 in Thailand and Malaysia.
-However, as in Indonesia, the situation improved in the fourth guarter (October-December), with a strong recovery from November in particular.
+However, as in Indonesia, the situation improved in the fourth quarter (October-December), with a strong recovery from November in particular.
 In the fourth guarter alone, both Malaysian group companies MMSB (Mandom (Malaysia) Sdn.
 Bhd.) and ACGI experienced high growth of over 30%, and the trend is expected to continue.

-Official shop on an e-commerce site with social media features in China
+social media features in China